appcues/appcues-android-sdk/docs/Identifying.md

 appcues.identify(userId, properties)
 ```

+It is recommended that the application identify a user at moments such as sign in, and also when the app starts up on a cold launch with existing log in credentials.
+This will ensure that any user properties tied to this user can be kept accurately up to date.

 The inverse of identifying is resetting.
 For example, if a user logs out of your app.
 Calling `reset()` will disable tracking of screens and events until a user is identified again.

 ### Identity Verification